9 Foods to Ditch if You Have Candida

 While following an anti-Candida diet, I advise keeping your combined consumption of grains, legumes, and starchy vegetables to one cup per day.

 Glyphosate, the herbicide used on GM crops, is a potent chemical that can attack the bacteria in your gut.
 The good bacteria that help with digestion and keeping the bad bacteria in check are more likely to be susceptible to glyphosate.
 While the bad bacteria, including strains that cause salmonella and botulism, are highly resistant to glyphosate.1 Eating GMO foods can decrease your healthy bacteria and increase the bad bacteria, not only fueling Candida overgrowth, but also contributing to leaky gut, and inflammation.

 8. Fermented Foods

-This is a hotly debated topic, but I believe that anyone with Candida Overgrowth should avoid fermented foods until their yeast population is back under control.
-Fermented foods can be great to restore good bacteria because they are essentially food for good bacteria.
-However, Candida also likes to feed off the fermented foods, and for that reason I recommend killing Candida first and then using fermented foods to help restore the good bacteria.
+This is a hotly debated topic, but I believe that anyone with Candida overgrowth should avoid fermented foods until their yeast population is under control.
+The prebiotics produced during the fermentation process feed also feeds bad bacteria and yeast.
+Fermented foods themselves may be high in bad bacteria and yeast!
+I recommend killing Candida first and then using fermented foods to help restore the good bacteria.

-Dairy doesn’t directly feed Candida, but it is highly inflammatory for many people.
-Inflammation damages your gut lining, which is already leaky due to Candida.
+Dairy does not directly feed Candida, yet it is a highly inflammatory food.
+Inflammation damages your gut lining, which is already leaky due to an overgrowth of Candida.
 This allows the yeast to continue escaping into your bloodstream, along with toxins, microbes, and other particles.

 Once all of these foreign particles enter your bloodstream, they trigger a fresh wave of inflammation as your immune system tries to neutralize the threats.
-But, until your leaky gut heals, the particles just keep on coming, and this constant level of inflammation can eventually lead to an autoimmune disease.
+Until your leaky gut heals, the particles just keep on coming, and this constant level of inflammation can eventually lead to an autoimmune disease.